More information on Challenge 1 Opioids.

 - Who is the team?
 Provide names, email and institution.

 This is a single powerpoint slide.
 The purpose of this slide is to excite people to come to your poster.
 This slide will also be put on line.
-We will use this slide to promote your entry.
+You will be given one minute to present this slide at the conference to encourage people to come and see your poster.
 This slide should contain: